MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 As long as any offset continues increasing, Materialize is consuming data from the upstream Kafka broker.
 For more details on monitoring source ingestion progress and debugging related issues, see [Troubleshooting](/ops/troubleshooting/).

+#### Progress details

+The progress collection describes which Kafka messages are available in the source itself at a given time.
+Namely, all records in each reported partition with offsets up to but not including (i.e. `<`) the reported offset will be considered.

+This means that any queries that assess the source's progress collection will include all messages from the source whose offsets are described.
+You could, for instance, join a query of the source and a query of the progress collection to understand which `(partition, offset)` pairs have been included.

 ## Examples